ILA Community-Impact Projects

 Leaders who significantly impact their community help shape a more vibrant, innovative and resilient society.
 Their influence extends beyond immediate improvements associated with the project, laying the groundwork for long-term prosperity and stability.

-ILA strengthens Terry’s mission of educating and inspiring future leaders through servant-leadership by utilizing service-learning projects (SLPs).
+ILA strengthens Terry’s mission of educating and inspiring future leaders through servant-leadership by utilizing a service-learning approach to design projects that will have a direct impact on the community.
 These projects allow students to apply their strengths while addressing real-world challenges faced by nonprofits or local communities, making an impact in the state of Georgia.
 Through their involvement in SLPs, students gain hands-on experience in problem-solving, project management, and effective collaboration.
 Most importantly, ILA students experience firsthand the leadership concepts of “contributing to the community and giving back to others.”
+At the undergraduate level students work on service-learning projects

 ILA students worked with former UGA football player Malcolm Mitchell to promote his nonprofit Share the Magic, a literary foundation encouraging students to find books that inspire them, during a reading rally at Barrow Elementary School.